diku-dk/hpps-e2025-pub/week7/README.md

 tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)), which will be the computational problem you work within at the HPPS exam.
 A *ray tracer* is a program that generates an image based on a description of a 3D scene and a camera position within the scene.
-It does this by shooting *rays* from the camera, checking which objects these rays collide with, and using this information to colour the pixels of an output image.
-Usually many rays are fired for each pixel in order to get a good image.
+It does this by shooting rays from the camera, corresponding to the pixel coordinates of the output image, checking which objects these rays collide with, and using this information to colour the pixels of an output image.
+Usually we sample the image many times, with the rays randomly pertubed, in order to get good image.
+This is because the interaction between a ray of light and an object is randomised (to simulate natural fluctuations and matte surfaces), so we need to sample many times to get a proper distribution.

 Ray tracers are interesting because they can produce photorealistic images by simulating the behaviour of light at a high fidelity.
 The downside is that ray tracing is very computationally expensive, and usually intractable for real time graphics.

 The ray tracer you work on in HPPS is not particularly sophisticated, as our focus is on systems-level issues, rather than on computer graphics.
 In fact, you